Exabyte-io/made/README.md

 3. If the fixtures are going to be used inside multiple cases, read and export them inside [enums](./tests/enums.js) to avoid code duplicates.

 4. [Tests setup module](./tests/setup.js) can be used to implement the hooks that are used to prepare the tests environment.

+5. `npm test` now takes advantage of `nyc` to print a coverage report every time the tests run.
+When adding new features, please ensure test coverage of new code.

 ## Links